ICHEC/interim-service/_sources/national-service-projects.md

 After the technical evaluation, Class C applicants are notified and their respective projects are activated.
 In the case of Class A and B applications, after the technical evaluation, projects are sent out for peer review by the [Science Council](https://www.ichec.ie/about/governance/science-council), usually by two national reviewers (Class B) or one national and one international reviewer (Class A) in order to evaluate the scientific merit of the proposal and applicant track record.
 Once both reviewer's reports are received, the decision is communicated to the applicant.
 This process might take between 4-8 weeks for Class B projects and up to 12 weeks for Class A projects

+#### Project Application Requirements

+All projects should follow our [Interim Service Project Template](https://www.ichec.ie/sites/default/files/files/2024-03/Interim_class_A-B-C_template.doc) structure.
+Applications with proposal documents that do not follow this structure or that ommit any of the required sections risk rejection.

+Please ensure your appliction also includes a signed [LuxProvide Terms of Use document](https://www.ichec.ie/sites/default/files/files/2024-03/LUXPROVIDE_Meluxina_terms_of_use.doc).
+This document must be signed off by the project PI - LuxProvide will reject an application if it is signed by a student.

+For additional information please visit [our website](https://www.ichec.ie/academic/national-hpc/national-service-projects).